InspiraSpace/.github/CONTRIBUTING.md

 ## Submitting Contributions

-1. **Create a New Branch:** Before making any changes, create a new branch for your contribution.
+1. **Create a New Branch:** Before making changes, create a new branch for your contribution.

     ```bash
     git checkout -b feature/your-feature-name